 - Slow down to match road conditions.
 The posted speed limit is the maximum speed under ideal driving conditions.

-- Maintain a safe following Keep at least 4 seconds of distance between you and the vehicle in front.
-Leaving extra space allows more time for you to react to other driver’s behaviours.
+- Maintain a safe following Look ahead down the road and keep at least 4 seconds of distance between you and the vehicle in front.

-- Know how to brake safely and get out of a On slick roads, start slowly and accelerate gradually to maintain traction and avoid spinning your wheels.
+- Accelerate and brake slowly.
+On slick roads, start slowly and accelerate gradually to maintain traction and avoid spinning your wheels.
 When stopping, plan well in advance, apply the brakes gently, and slowly add pressure.
 Avoid braking suddenly.

 - Tell someone where you’re going and when you expect to arrive.